uidaholib/mainstreetvideo_source/pages/horror.md

 However, by that point the store was struggling so severely that implementing these kinds of projects was impossible.

 Not long after the co-op announced its closing, the Kenworthy reported that it would sell the co-op’s 30,000-movie collection.
-[Melinda Schab]({{ '/items/mainstreet030.html' | relative_url }}) was devastated at the news.
+[Melinda Schab]({{ '/items/mainstreet029.html' | relative_url }}) was devastated at the news.
 She had hoped that there was a chance that the store might be resurrected {% include feature/youtube-clip-modal.html text="if the collection had been preserved." objectid="mainstreet029" start="2550" %}

 The speed of these decisions along with limited communication and the emotional fallout of losing this collection resulted in a host of rumors about how and why this deal took place.
 So, let’s set the record straight:

--       The collection was not sold to the Kenworthy; it was transferred there as a {% include feature/youtube-clip-modal.html text="debt settlement," objectid="mainstreet009" start="1774" %}resolving a balance the co-op owned to the store’s previous owners.
+-       The collection was not sold to the Kenworthy; it was transferred there as a {% include feature/youtube-clip-modal.html text="debt settlement," objectid="mainstreet009" start="1774" %} resolving a balance the co-op owned to the store’s previous owners.

 -       While the Kenworthy tried to find a library or organization willing to take the collection intact, there wasn’t enough interest.
 The collection takes up such a substantial amount of space—{% include feature/youtube-clip-modal.html text="roughly 1400 square feet" objectid="mainstreet001" start="4106" %}—that even finding a place to store it would be difficult.